ModelCloud/GPTQModel/README.md

 ## Compatiblity

-We aim for 100% compatibility with models quanted by AutoGPTQ <= 0.7.1 and will consider syncing future compatibilty on a case-by-case.
+We aim for 100% compatibility with models quanted by AutoGPTQ <= 0.7.1 and will consider syncing future compatibilty on a case-by-case basis.

 ## Platform